What are heart murmurs?

 - Our Child Life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.

 - Seattle Children’s has many resources, from financial to spiritual, to support your child and your family and make the journey as smooth as possible.

 - Many children and families travel to Seattle Children’s for heart surgery or other care.
 We help you coordinate travel and housing so you can stay focused on your child.

 - Read more about the supportive care we offer.

 Symptoms of Heart Murmur

-By itself, a heart murmur doesn’t cause symptoms, particularly if it is one of the innocent murmurs.
-If some condition, like a heart defect or problem with heart valves, caused the heart murmur, this condition might cause other signs or symptoms.
-These signs and symptoms would depend on the heart condition and how severe it is.
+By itself, a heart murmur does not cause symptoms.
+If some condition, like a heart defect or problem with a heart valve, caused the heart murmur, your child might have other signs or symptoms.
+These would depend on the heart condition and how severe it is.

 Diagnosing Heart Murmur